 Strawberry and Sprinkles Buttermilk Pancakes

-But these were so good and easy that I won’t wait three more years to post another pancake recipe.
+I’m not really a pancake maker.
+My last blog recipe for pancakes was January 2010.
+But these buttermilk strawberry pancakes were so good and so easy that I won’t wait three more years to post another pancake recipe.

 But some spare buttermilk needed to be used and fluffy buttermilk pancakes came about.